bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 transformers required research and patience.
 Starting with a plywood mock-up helped, but there were still multiple iterations to optimize the layout and functionality.

+I started by experimenting with a 2×2-foot sheet of plywood from a local big-box store.
+Mounting DIN rails onto the plywood allowed me to get a rough idea of how the components would fit together inside an enclosure.
+This hands-on approach helped me visualize the layout and make adjustments before committing to a final design.

 * Finding the Right Transformer